openMF/mifosx/INSTALL.md

   Ensure the following libraries are in the [TOMCAT_HOME]/lib folder
   - tomcat-jdbc.jar (You can download the same from http://central.maven.org/maven2/org/apache/tomcat/tomcat-jdbc/7.0.57/tomcat-jdbc-7.0.57.jar)
   - mysql-connector-java-5.1.22 (You will need to download the latest MySQL Connector/J Jar file from http://dev.mysql.com/downloads/connector/j/)

+Make sure all these libraries are readable by tomcat (by making tomcat the owner), if not they won't be deployed upon tomcat restart.

 #### 3.3.4 Configure for SSL